 Making Cords for Ply-split Braiding for

 examples), however a cord maker, or cord twister, is more efficient and reliably makes perfect cords.
 In two easy steps the cord maker

-applies an initial overtwist and then twists the individual plies into a smooth even
+applies an initial overtwist and then twists the resulting plies into a smooth even

 cord.
 For a beginner wanting to try out Ply-Split Braiding before buying a cord maker, we offer a limited selection of

 The Gripfid is an invention of Stuart Grainger.
 A small knotter's fid has an added "grip", a hollow shaft that ends near the point with a vee that acts as a jamming cleat.
 After using the point to separate plies, another cord is tucked onto the Gripfid and pulled back through the split cord.
 Although a latchhook may be used instead of a Gripfid, the latter is much preferred.

 We have developed an improved gripfid design.
 Our gripfids start with a hollow knitting needle rather than a tube.
 Thus the point is already perfectly formed.
 We need only make the hollow cord channel and interior vee-groove.
 For further discussion on making gripfids, see our Making Gripfids page.
-Our Gripfids can be purchased from our ply-splitting tool catalog.
+Our Gripfids can be purchased from our ply-splitting tool online catalog.